Remembering Steve Cropper / Playwright Tom Stoppard

 there were two of them and

-And I can see why, because they're fun to write.
-And these two people, not Shakespeare's version of them, but mine,
+has a long and honorable comic tradition and I can see why, because they're fun to write and these two people, not Shakespeare's version of them but mine, I turned them into the kind of double act which everybody is familiar with.

-I turned them into the kind of double act which everybody is familiar with.
 There's usually one who's a little brighter and quite often angry with the other one who's a bit dim but sweet and so on.
+Laurel and Hardy, Abben Costello.

-Laurel and Hardy, Abbott Gustav.
 A little like that, yes.

-And the other thing about them was that in the story which they've been dropped into, they have this sort of very strange predicament.
+And the other thing about them was that in the story which they've been dropped into, they have this sort of very strange

 When you look at Shakespeare's text, they're not really told what's happening in that play.